 - Education loan deferment: While on a Fulbright in Finland, U.S. student grantees have often been able to defer loans.
 Fulbright grants usually fall under the Graduate Fellowship deferment category.
 Grantees should confirm this with the lending institution.

 - Alumni who successfully complete the Fulbright U.S. Student Program are eligible for 12 months of non-competitive eligibility (NCE) hiring status within the U.S. federal government, with the possibility of extensions if certain criteria are met.

-- Opportunity to apply for additional funding from the Lois Roth Endowment.
+- Opportunity to apply for additional funding from the Lois Roth Foundation.
 (This funding is applied for after arrival to Finland.)